raptor-finance/website/README.md

-# PhilosoRaptor v3
+# PhilosoRaptor

-3rd (and probably last) version of so powerful cryptocurrency PhilosoRaptor !
+PhilosoRaptor, a very powerful cryptocurrency designed for changing the world !